-This post is an excerpt from our 2023 Geography of Cryptocurrency Report, coming in October.
-Reserve your copy now!
+This post is an excerpt from our 2023 Geography of Cryptocurrency Report.
+Download your copy now!

 Central & Southern Asia and Oceania (CSAO) hosts what may be the world’s most dynamic and fascinating cryptocurrency market.
 Measured in raw transaction volume, CSAO is the third-largest crypto market we study, barely trailing North America and Central, Northern & Western Europe (CNWE), and accounting for just under 20% of global activity.

 India leads the way in transaction volume, having received an estimated $268.9 billion in crypto assets during the time period studied.